buditanrim/buditanrim.github.io/_posts/2021-04-14-lead-with-respect.md

  - "seo/lead-with-respect.jpg"
 ---

-I’ve worked with different kinds of people, from a jerk to a yes-man.
+I’ve worked with different kinds of people, from a egomaniac to a yes-man.

 When I first step into the leadership role.
 I began to work with a few other leaders in the company.
 They each have their own unique experience, character, and tone.